Ryan redeemed in overtime, gives Senators series lead over Bruins

-There is something troublesome about a lead and trying to hold it in this opening NHL playoff tussle between the Ottawa Senators and Boston Bruins.
+There is something troublesome about having a lead and trying to hold it in this opening NHL playoff tussle between the Ottawa Senators and Boston Bruins.

-But the only score that matters to both teams is the one that is up on the scoreboard after the final whistle sounds and, in that regard, the Ottawa Senators are breathing a little easier.
+But the only score that matters to both teams is the one on the scoreboard after the final whistle sounds and, in that regard, the Ottawa Senators are breathing a little easier.

 The Senators, after coughing up a three-goal lead in the second period, put all those bad memories behind them.

-Bobby Ryan proved the hero for Ottawa, redirecting a cross-ice feed from Kyle Turris while Ottawa was on the power play and the puck drifted past Rask to give the Senators their second consecutive overtime win of the series as Ottawa won 4-3.
+Bobby Ryan proved the hero, redirecting a cross-ice feed from Kyle Turris on the power play, with the puck drifting past Boston goalie Tuukka Rask to give the Senators their second consecutive overtime win of the series, 4-3.

+“I was in tight and I know Tuk [Rask] is really, really, really good at taking the bottom of the net away,” Ryan said of his winner, that came at the 5:43 mark of the overtime frame.
+“I just tried to get it up 18 inches and I got lucky that I did.”

 The Senators have now taken a 2-1 lead in the best-of-seven-game Eastern Conference quarter-final.
-Game 4 of the playoff is in Boston’s TD Garden on Wednesday.
+Game 4 of the series is in Boston’s TD Garden on Wednesday.

 It was the Senators’ turn to play fast and loose with the lead after taking the Bruins to school and leading by three goals before four minutes had elapsed in the second period.